iTowns/itowns/docs/tutorials/Fundamentals.md

 ## Vector data appearance

-ITowns can display vector data in two ways : the data can be displayed in a `View` as 3D objects, or as entities that are projected on the ground.
+ITowns can display vector data in two ways : the data can be displayed in a `{@link View}` as 3D objects, or as entities that are projected on the ground.
 You can see bellow pictures illustrating the two cases.

 | ![flattened vector data](images/Fundamentals-4.png) | ![3d vector data](images/Fundamentals-5.png) |
 | :---: | :---: |
 | Vector data projected on the ground | Vector data display as 3D objects |

-In both ways, the appearance and positioning of the vector data can be adjusted by modifying the `Style` parameter of the `Layer` the data are displayed in.
+In both ways, the appearance and positioning of the vector data can be adjusted by modifying the `{@link Style}` parameter of the `Layer` the data are displayed in.
 The `Style` in iTowns comes with several properties :
 - `fill` allows defining style rules for polygons interior,
 - `stroke` allows defining style rules for lines and polygons edges,